 Many respondents to the survey indicated that engaging students and young people in cemetery research and cleanup activities would be welcome.
-Projects such as these benefit people of all ages by enhancing their understanding of how history is recorded and preserved, and improving their appreciation of the rich history of the African American community.
-Development of a youth stewardship program supported by a stipend or an "Adopt a Cemetery Program" modeled after SHA's Adopt a Highway Program are examples of creative ways to engage the public in cemetery preservation activities.
+Projects such as these benefit people of all ages by enhancing their understanding of how history is recorded and preserved, and by improving their appreciation of the rich history of the African American community.
+Development of a youth stewardship program supported by a stipend or an "Adopt a Cemetery Program"1 modeled after SHA's Adopt a Highway Program are examples of creative ways to engage the public in cemetery preservation activities.
+Service groups such as the Boy Scouts sometimes undertake maintenance and stabilization projects, and there may be opportunities to build more consistent programming or incentives.
+Such an effort could help young people develop skills in such diverse areas as ecology, stormwater management, historic preservation, documentation, and park policing.
 MCAAHC, working with Maryland State Archives, the Maryland State Department of Education, the Coalition to Protect Maryland Burial Sites, the OCO, and other interested organizations, should identify and market opportunities to engage the public in cemetery recordation and preservation projects.

-Recommendation: Identify stewardship, job training, and volunteer opportunities that will engage the public in historic African American cemetery recordation and preservation projects.
+Recommendation I.3.1: Identify stewardship, job training, and volunteer opportunities that will engage the public in historic African American cemetery recordation and preservation projects.